hissohathair/mumpsimus/README.md

 * dup -- echo anything read on stdin to both stdout & stderr
 * log -- print log messages on stderr
-* pipeif -- pipe HTTP header or body through another command
+* headers -- pipe HTTP header through another command before passing it along

 For testing only: